Selected work Directed by Indrani, Produced by DXStudios

 Filmography

 Discovered and mentored by David Bowie, who takes on the role of a mass school shooter in her directorial debut Valentine's Day, featured in the HBO Movie The Last 5 Years, Indrani's work has won over 50 awards, including two Gold Lions at Cannes, Best Picture at CNN Expose Awards, Best Picture and Best Director at the Los Angeles Independent Film Festival.
 Her films include: The Great Artist docufiction on mental health through the lens of the art world; Girl Epidemic docu-sci-fi on the millions of girls disappearing in Asia due to trafficking; Reunited docudrama on the true story of a Ukrainian refugee mother in LA, fleeing domestic violence, whose son is sent back to his proven abusive father across the world by LA courts under the Hague Convention; Till Human Voices Wake Us docufiction of mythical sea creatures counter-colonizing Manhattan, produced by Rick Schwartz (The Departed, Gangs of New York, Black Swan); Girl Rising India docudrama for girls' empowerment starring Freida Pinto and Priyanka Chopra; and Legend of Lady White Snake, counter-colonizing a beloved Asian snake demoness tale with an immigrant journey to NYC and a poem by Neil Gaiman (Good Omens, Coraline).
-In post-production are her documentaries Death Wish, on the urges for global domination and for death for Yoshiki, Japan's biggest rockstar; and Re:Generation Heroes on the need for a global return to nature, through the lens of young singer Txukukaytxi on her first trip out of the Amazon, with her father Puwe, spiritual leader andplant biologist of the Puyanawa Tribe, meeting Carlos Nobre, Nobel Prize-winning scientist, at the Science Summit at the United Nations.
+In post-production are her documentaries Death Wish, on the urges for global domination and for death for Yoshiki, Japan's biggest rockstar; and The Regeneration Generation celebrating global heroes of ecosystems protection, through an indigenous lens, as young Txukukaytxi on her first trip out of the Amazon with her father Puwe, spiritual leader and plant biologist of the Puyanawa Tribe, meet leaders such as Christiana Figueres and Carlos Nobre, Nobel Prize-winning IPCC scientist, at the Science Summit at the United Nations, Davos WEF and COP.

 Legend of Lady White Snake